It is not easy to take on painting projects at home, but having the best paint for trim that meets your needs can make a big difference.

-- Risk of streaks if using a brush – it is best to use a roller depending on what you are painting.
+- Risk of streaks if using a brush – try the best paint roller for textured walls.

 - It may take more than one layer depending on the texture of the surface that you are painting and the material in question.
 Preparing the surface can help a lot in this regard.

 Choosing The Best Paint For Trim – The Ultimate Guide

 Water-based or oil-based paint

 When it comes to choosing between the right type of paint for you and your house, the two main contenders in the market are oil-based and water-based.

 Water-based paints are easier to clean up after, although there is a risk of it appearing to sag if there are blobs and unevenness in the paint if it hasn’t been mixed correctly.

 With oil-based paint, it is as close as you can get to being stroke-free and it is also more resistant to moisture.

 Oil-based paints dry by exposure to oxygen in the air and water-based paints dry by evaporation.
 This has an impact on the drying time with water-based paints drying significantly quicker, both to the touch, when it is ready for a recoat and when it has fully set.